 Q. What if I already have someone I want to hire?

-A. If you already have someone in mind, then Camp USA's Direct Placement J-1 Visa Sponsorship program is for you.
+A. If you already have someone in mind, then Camp USA's Self Placement J-1 Visa Sponsorship program is for you.

 Q. What if I need additional staff during the summer or for post-camp?

 A. Give us a call and let us know what you are looking for.
 We will keep you in mind in case any staff members become available.
 For post-camp staff, please let us know what positions you need to fill and the dates they need to be there.
 When participants call us at the end of the summer looking for post-camp work, we will pass along your contact information for them to get in touch with you.